You Enjoy Small Talk More Than You Think

 The team recruited 1,800 volunteers who took part in a series of experiments on casual socializing.
 First, participants predicted how much they’d enjoy discussing topics they found uninteresting.
 Topics included the stock market, vegan diets, Pokémon, onions, and so on.

-According to an article published in the Journal of Personality and Social Psychology and posted on the APA PsycNet portal APA PsycNet, volunteers consistently found the conversations more pleasant than they had expected — even when they had initially said the topic was boring.
+An article published in the Journal of Personality and Social Psychology on the APA PsycNet portal reports that volunteers consistently found the conversations more pleasant than they had expected — even when they had initially said the topic was boring.

 “Many people, myself included, avoid small talk, fear networking events, and assume topics like the weather, the commute, or our everyday lives aren’t interesting.
-But people underestimate these conversations.”
-Elizabeth Trinh, lead author of the study.
+But people underestimate these conversations,” said Elizabeth Trinh, lead author of the study.

 Why small talk feels better than you expect